 If you have a baby or child up to the age of 5 with additional needs then you will find support at our Stay and Play sessions.

-Sessions are usually held once a month on a Saturday morning at the Ashenground Community Centre in Haywards Heath.
+Sessions are usually held once a month on a Saturday morning at the Kangaroos Hub in Haywards Heath.
 Parents / Carers must stay for the duration of the session, but can enjoy a coffee, and have the opportunity to chat with other parents and carers in the same situation.
 Our staff will be there to support your child and play with them.

 PALS – Play, Activities, Laughter, Support – is a weekly Saturday and Holiday Playscheme for children aged 6 to 12, based at The Ashenground Community Centre in Haywards Heath.
-At PALS, we support children with a wide variety of disabilities including severe autism, complex epilepsy, visual and hearing impairments, limited mobility and profound communication difficulties.
+At PALS, we support children with a vast range of disabilities including severe autism, complex epilepsy, visual and hearing impairments, limited mobility and profound communication difficulties.

 All children attending PALS have a learning disability, including many with more complex needs and children with higher numbers on the autistic spectrum who require specific support strategies applied in a structured manner